 One of your buddies was in the office today.
 He had on your bracelet.
 Aiden #18.
 He is so tall his legs come off the end of the table, like yours would.
 Soccer try-outs were this week.
 You would be there.
 You should be there.
 I miss you so badly I don’t know where to put the pain sometimes.
-It’s’ long, but the list of what I am missing is much longer.
+The list of what I am missing about you feels endless, I guess it is endless, because my days without you are-endless.
+Forever.
 I know the others must feel this way too, so this is for them as well.

 Journal entry, March 8, 2019

 I fear forgetting a single thing.
 I know there are details that must be slipping away as I power on without you.
 The futality of intentional overload and busy-ness to ease the pain of your absence.

 Your days of making us memories ended when your life did.
 Finite.
 Each one more precious than words could describe.
 I hold them fast to my heart as if it were you I was holding, because it really is you- all that I have left of you, anyway.
 So I think on you.
 I think of our days that I thought would go on forever, for the tiniest, most ‘inconsequential’ parts of who you were, because nothing about your days here were inconsequential.
 You were life altering.
 Like your brothers, you were the most precious gift.
 My treasure.
 My life.